-We will be gathering images not only online via submissions, but also by sending photographers out into the community, to capture clubs and groups.
-We will also be partnering with Jersey Heritage to incorporate some of the photographic ID cards taken during the occupation.
-These images, will all come together to form the ‘face of liberation’, juxtaposing contemporary portraits and stories with those from the past.
+We gathered images not only online via submissions, but also by sending photographers out into the community, to capture clubs and groups.
+We will also partnered with Jersey Heritage to incorporate some of the photographic ID cards taken during the occupation.
+These images, will all come together to form the ‘Face of liberation’, juxtaposing contemporary portraits and stories with those from the past.

-To compliment the online submissions we will be sending photographers out into the community to capture people in their own spaces.
-They will be available to attend groups, clubs, teams and schools to capture their images and collect their reflections on freedom alongside any liberation stories.
+To compliment the online submissions we sent photographers out into the community to capture people in their own spaces.
+They attended groups, clubs, teams and schools to capture their images and collect their reflections on freedom alongside any liberation stories.

-Local photography students will also be tasked to go out into the community to capture as many faces as they can in a variety of municipal locations.
-This is an invaluable opportunity for students to gain experience in portraiture, and to contribute to a significant public artwork.
+Local photography students were also tasked to go out into the community to capture as many faces as they could in a variety of municipal locations.
+This proved an invaluable opportunity for students to gain experience in portraiture, and to contribute to a significant public artwork.

 The People's Picture